sarnold/weather-rpi/README.md

 This module reads Humidity and Temperature from a Sensirion SHT1x sensor.
 It has been tested both with an SHT11 and an SHT15.
-Unfortunately this sensor uses a proprietary protocol that is not compatible with the I2C or SMBus standards (ie, once you talk to the sensor, it craps on the bus).
-There needs to be a fix somewhere to use with other I2C sensors on the same pins.
+Unfortunately this sensor uses a proprietary protocol that is not compatible with the I2C or SMBus standards. (ie, the protocol abuses the stop-bit).
+Fortunately there's a decent workaround in the VCT fork of RPi.GPIO which correctly releases the pins under most conditions.

 It is meant to be used in a Raspberry Pi and depends on this module (http://pypi.python.org/pypi/RPi.GPIO).